Glossi Docs

 Editing Size and Position

 Glossi automatically sets your model's scale on import, but this sometimes needs adjustment.
-The calibration controls help you correct:
+The calibration controls in the Studio help you correct:

 • Incorrect size (model appearing too large or too small)